“Home of the Quandary”

 • June, 15th (SOLD OUT).

-• July, 20th, Anything but Cabernet and Chardonnay BUY TICKETS.
+• July, 13th, Anything but Cabernet and Chardonnay (SOLD OUT).

 Join Arrowood Golf Course and executive chef Clive Berkman at the Fairway Grill for a series of Summer Wine Dinner Pairings.
 The night will include Chef Clive describing five courses pairing seasonal entrees and wines.